repoze/repoze.what/docs/source/index.rst

 Setting up authentication and authorization
 -------------------------------------------

-To enable authorization in your TurboGears project, you need to add some WSGI middleware to your application, which is automatically done for you if you are using the quickstart (:mod:`repoze.what.quickstart`).
+To enable authorization in your Web application, you need to add some WSGI middleware to your application, which is automatically done for you if you are using the quickstart (:mod:`repoze.what.plugins.quickstart`).

 When you enable authorization with :mod:`repoze.what`, authentication with :mod:`repoze.who` is automatically enabled.